-I had healthy vegetable stirfries and pierogies stuffed with potato and cheese and smothered in natural yoghurt and sweet chilli sauce.
+I had healthy vegetable stir-fries and pierogies stuffed with potato and cheese and smothered in natural yoghurt and sweet chilli sauce.
 It was nice to have more control over what I was eating again.

 My room was spacious with a queen size bed and there were mountain views from nearly every window in the house.
-And to top it all off the house was blue, my favourite colour.
+And to top it all off the house was blue, my favourite color.

-My house was located right in the middle of town and only a couple of minutes walk from the Guesthouse and the Hostel, both of which I would be cleaning.
-My bosses Kim and Craig lived with their three kids above the Guesthouse and it was at their place that I would start my shift, grabbing the radio, keys and the check in sheets, and finding out what needed to be cleaned that day.
+My house was located right in the middle of town and only a couple of minutes walk from the guesthouse and the hostel, both of which I would be cleaning.
+My bosses Kim and Craig lived with their three kids above the guesthouse and it was at their place that I would start my shift, grabbing the radio, keys and the check-in sheets, and finding out what needed to be cleaned that day.

 It all seemed a bit daunting at first.
 Craig gave me a thick manual with everything I needed to know about cleaning the guesthouse and hostel and dealing with guests.
 I carried it with me for the first couple of weeks but I pretty much had it down after working my first three training shifts, the cleaning part anyway.